voxel51/fiftyone/docs/source/teams/teams_plugins.rst

 Uninstalling a plugin
 _____________________

-Admins can uninstall plugins at any time through the Teams UI or Management SDK.
+Admins can uninstall plugins at any time through the Enterprise UI or Management SDK.

 .. note::